Texas Children's Hospital Fellows College

 Hometown: El Paso, Texas

-Communities I identify with: Latinx, Mexicans, Foodies, Coffee and Gelato Aficionados, Catholics, Soccer fans
+Communities I identify with: Latinx, Mexicans, foodies, coffee and gelato aficionados, Catholics, soccer fans

-Elliott Moss, First–Year
+Elliott Moss, Third-Year

 I chose BCM/TCH fellowship because: The people and the pathology.
 As someone who did residency here, I have had ample time to see cardiology at TCH from various perspectives.
 Every attending and fellow here truly loves cardiac disease and cares about training the next generation of cardiologists.
 There is a culture of learning and teaching for anyone who shows the slightest interest.
 The team is large enough that you can always find the person with similar life/research/clinical interests as you who will help you reach your goals.
 Apart from the people, there is literally no disease process you do not see here in bunches so there is no better place to train, regardless of your career goal.